Murray | Deep Tissue Massage

-Deep tissue massage is a type of massage aimed at the deeper tissue structures of the muscle and fascia, also called connective tissue.
-Deep tissue massage uses many of the same movements and techniques as Swedish massage, but the pressure will generally be more intense.
+Deep Tissue Massage is a type of massage aimed at the deeper tissue structures of the muscle and fascia, also called connective tissue.
+Deep tissue massage uses many of the same movements and techniques as Swedish massage, but the pressure can be more intense.
 It is also a more focused type of massage, as the therapist works to release chronic muscle tension or knots (also known as "adhesions.").
 Deep tissue massage is often referred to as Sports Massage in the spa industry.

 Will A Deep Tissue Massage Hurt?